qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Gene fusion - Broken exon (BE) type fusion
 Which refers to the fusion without retaining the original intact exon sequence.
 For example, in the above figure A, part of the sequence of Exon3 of Gene A is fused with Exon2 of Gene B. In the new gene after fusion, part of the sequence of Exon3 from Gene A is lost.

+## Gene fusion - Circular RNAs (false-positive)
+Circular RNAs are transcripts which are spliced in a non-canonical mannor such that the 5' and 3' ends are ligated together, yielding a closed ring.
+In RNA-Seq data they manifest as intragenic duplications with both breakpoints at splice-sites.
+It is very hard to distinguish genomic duplications from circular RNAs without whole-genome sequencing data.
+Similar to read-through fusions, these transcripts are abundant in healthy tissue and affect many genes.
+Arriba's blacklist effectively filters the majority of such events, but occasionally some pass the filter.
+For this reason, they are tagged as duplication/non-canonical_splicing to warn the user about a potential false positive.

 ## Gene fusion - Intact exon (IE) type fusion
 The original exon is retained intact after the fusion, and the original exon structure is not affected.
 For example, in the above figure A, Exon2 of Gene A and Exon1 of Gene B are fused and the sequences of the two exons are retained intact.